avalon60/OraTAPI/README.md

 enter an exact column name.
 The Description is optional, but allows you to describe why the column has been entered to the list.

 When generating the parameter logging commands, a check is made to see if a match is found.
-If a match is found, then the parameter logging statement is commented out, and prepened with the string `PI column: `.
+If a match is found, then the parameter logging statement is commented out, and prepended with the string `PI column: `.
 Example:

 ```
 logger_user.logger.append_param(l_params, '* p_row.employee_id', p_row.employee_id);